 All graduate students must declare their intended length of study at APU upon enrollment to the University by submitting a Program Registration Form indicating their intent.
-Their tuition will be billed according to the predetermined payment schedule for each completion program length (see p.
-109-110 for tuition schedule).
+Their tuition will be billed according to the predetermined payment schedule for each completion program length (see the Student Life Guide Book for tuition schedule).